 Hiring individuals for the sole purpose of managing social channels is nothing new.
 As social channels have developed and connectivity increased, 63% of marketing directors now indicate agility as a high priority in their social media strategy.
 That being said, it’s important to maintain a healthy balance between cleverness and speed and not to compromise the quality of content for the sake of a quick turnaround.

-There are, of course, tricks to make your brand appear more current by simply planning in advance.
+There are, of course, tricks to make your brand appear more current by simply planning and scheduling your social media content in advance.
 Make use of specific calendar dates, like Valentine’s Day or Halloween, and prepare relevant content, or tap into more unusual topics if they fit your business' niche, such as National Burger Day or Talk Like a Pirate Day.

 If there’s an upcoming event that can have one of a finite number of outcomes (e.g. a sporting event), prep for each outcome in advance then, when the time comes, simply publish the applicable content.